danielspector/between-you-and-me/README.md

 1. Yelp result, sort by highest rating rather than first - DONE!
 2. Actually use the interactive google maps
-3. Use the Chosen jQuery plugin from Harvest for the Yelp categories
+3. Use the Chosen jQuery plugin from Harvest for the Yelp categories - WIP - DS
   a. http://www.yelp.com/developers/documentation/category_list
 4. Top three results or ability to pass and get the new one
 5. Open at a specific time, when they want to go